 Human rights impact assessment

-In 2019 Valio systematically conducted an extensive human rights impact assessment, based on the Danish Institute of Human Rights (DIHR) compliance assessment tool as well as on several external and internal sources, such as observation and reporting channels, audits, employee surveys, and country- and sector-specific human rights reports.
+Valio’s human rights impacts assessment is based on the Danish Institute of Human Rights (DIHR) compliance assessment tool as well as on several external and internal sources, such as observation and reporting channels, audits, employee surveys, and country- and sector-specific human rights reports.

-Based on the assessment, the most significant risks were identified and, if materialised, would be serious, although the probability of them is low.
+Based on the assessment, the most significant risks are identified that, if materialised, would be serious, although their probability is low.
 These are:

 - Shortcomings related to employment and working conditions